QData/qdata-page/_AItrustPage/AItrust-archive-grid.md

 <div>
-    This front adapts from our legacy website <a href="http://www.securemachinelearning.org/">http://TrustworthyMachineLearning.org/</a>  and introduces updates of  a suite of tools we have designed for making machine learning secure and trustworthy.
+    This front adapts from our legacy website <a href="http://www.securemachinelearning.org/">http://TrustworthyMachineLearning.org/</a>  and introduces updates of  a suite of tools we have designed for making deep learning secure and trustworthy.
 This project involves toolboxes for five main tasks (organized as entries in the navigation menu).
   Please feel free to email me when you find my typos.